 Conclusion

-For centuries, the British monarchy has been synonymous with wealth and power, with the royal family owning vast amounts of land and properties.
-However, recent reports have brought to light the controversial use of public funds by certain members of the royal family.
+For centuries, the British monarchy has been synonymous with wealth and power, with the Royal Family owning vast amounts of land and properties.
+However, recent reports have brought to light the contended use of public funds by them.

 The roots of this issue trace back to Richard II's reign, which was marked by a significant financial reformation.
 In 1399, Richard II orchestrated a bold move by confiscating the powerful Lancastrian estates from John of Gaunt's son, Henry Bolingbroke, to consolidate his power and eliminate rivals.
 This decision not only incited fury and led to Richard’s downfall but also established the precedent for the private ownership of royal estates separate from the crown.
 When Henry IV took over, he chartered the Duchy of Lancaster as a personal asset of the sovereign, thus solidifying a royal tradition that persists to this day.

-The controversy surrounding the royal's involvement in profiting from public entities has sparked debates on the ethics and transparency of the royal family's finances.
+The controversy surrounding the royal's involvement in profiting from public entities has sparked debates on the ethics and transparency of the Royal Family's finances.
 On one hand, some argue that these estates have been in the possession of the royals for centuries and should not be subject to scrutiny.
-On the other hand, others raise concerns about fairness and accountability, questioning whether it is ethical for public funds to be used for private gain by individuals born into wealth and privilege.
+While others raise concerns about fairness and accountability, questioning whether it is ethical for public funds to be used for private gain by individuals born into wealth and privilege.
+What do you think?

 Want to learn more?